Clinical – Core

 Taming the Starfish of Death: Management of Intracranial Hemorrhage

-Jacob A. Miller, FNP, ACNP, CNS, EMT-P, Cleveland Clinic Critical Care Transport
+Jacob A. Miller, MSN, FNP, ACNP, CNS, EMT-P, Cleveland Clinic Critical Care Transport

 Acute neurologic emergencies are a common reason for critical care transport.
 This presentation will review flight team management of common neuro-critical care complaints, with a focus on acute intracranial hemorrhage.